-Proposal No. Proposal Board Vote Recommendation 1 to elect three Class II directors, Edward H. Frank, Christine A. Heckart and Tom D. Yiu, to serve until the 2024 annual meeting of stockholders or until their respective successors are duly elected and qualified.
-For each SiTime director nominee 2 to ratify the appointment of BDO USA, LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021.
-For 3 to transact such other business as may properly come before the Annual Meeting and any adjournments or postponements of the Annual Meeting For
+Proposal No. Proposal Board Vote Recommendation 1 to elect three Class III directors, Raman K. Chitkara, Katherine E. Schuelke, and For each SiTime Rajesh Vashist, to serve until the 2025 annual meeting of stockholders or until their respective successors are duly elected and qualified director nominee 2 to approve, on an advisory basis, the compensation of our named executive officers, as disclosed in this proxy statement For 3 to indicate, on an advisory basis, the preferred frequency of stockholder advisory votes on the compensation of our named executive officers For one year 4 to ratify the appointment of BDO USA, LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022 For

-We intend to mail the Notice of Internet Availability of Proxy Materials relating to the Annual Meeting on or about April 20, 2021 to all stockholders of record entitled to vote at the Annual Meeting.
+We intend to mail the Notice of Internet Availability of Proxy Materials relating to the Annual Meeting on or about April 20, 2022 to all stockholders of record entitled to vote at the Annual Meeting.